simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 Laravel makes use of a lot of powerful third party libraries and assembles them into a badass unit like Captain America does with the Avengers.

-Parts of the Symphony Framework provide solid low level functionality and testing is entrusted to the awesome folks at PHPUnit.

-I found that Laravel also ships with a powerful library for Markdown parsing called [commonmark](https://github.com/thephpleague/commonmark).
-I wanted use it during the relaunch of this site because my all posts are written in Markdown.
+I found out that a powerful library for Markdown parsing called [commonmark](https://github.com/thephpleague/commonmark) is already part of the team.
+I wanted use it during the relaunch of this blog because my posts are written in Markdown.

 <sidenote heading="Only in Laravel 6 or higher">

 The Markdown parser in Laravel 5.x was called [Parsedown](https://github.com/erusev/parsedown) and replaced in 6.x, since the new package offers more [security](https://github.com/laravel/framework/pull/30982)

+The stuff in here will not work with an old Laravel Version, you could simply [install commonmark](https://github.com/thephpleague/commonmark/#-installation--basic-usage) yourself though.

 </sidenote>

-In this post I will explain how I was confused... and then customized the library and implemented a [custom extension](https://github.com/simonvomeyser/commonmark-ext-lazy-image/) for lazy loaded images.
+In this post I will explain how I was confused, then happy ...and then customized the library and implemented a [custom extension](https://github.com/simonvomeyser/commonmark-ext-lazy-image/) for lazy loaded images.

 I really needed this extension because I tend to use way too many childish GIFs.